hayahas/Reading-Notes/README_CLASS29.md

 2- Do Rooms have any similarities to JPA?

--Yess they both deal with database operations and provide object-relational mapping (ORM) capabilities, annotations, entity classes.
+- Yess they both deal with database operations and provide object-relational mapping (ORM) capabilities, annotations, entity classes.

 3- Describe a DAO in your own words